neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

-This is when I was working with ETB and we ceakced a deal to dpeloy AAA solution for their DSL/fiber customer.
-During the sales we indetofoed the integration and project was closed.
-I as delivery lead moved to columbia with the team for UAT. during onsite we got to know that we have got new integration componeent as sandwine DPI.
-This integration for us was not only configuration buit require some development as well to consume their API.
-This was clearly a chnage request for me so I raised it to the client that this will requir a CR and I need to get the approval from sales VP before I go ahead with the integration.
-Additional work was for a week for development and testing which was impacting out onsite plan and timeline so I had to update the managament about the chnages.
+This is when I was working with ETB and closed a deal to deploy AAA solutions for their DSL/fiber customer.
+During the sales, we identified the integration, and the sale was closed.
+I as delivery lead moved to Columbia with the team for UAT. during onsite we got to know that we have got a new integration component as Sandvine DPI.
+This integration for us was not the only configuration but require some development as well.
+This was clearly a change request for me so I raised it to the client that this will require a CR and I need to get the approval from sales VP before I go ahead with the integration.
+Additional work was for a week for development and testing which was impacting our onsite plan and timeline so I had to update the management about the changes.

-But before that my disscussion with the client to let them know the new chnages in timeline and onsite plan due to the new requimrnet and he agreed a week delay but was not ready to pay for the new development.
-Than I spoke to my manager which was sales VP at time and got the approval and we agreed that we need to raise the CR for sure and waveoff the cost.
-This was wini win for the both the team.
+But before that my discussion with the client to let them know the new changes in timeline and onsite plan due to the new requirement and he agreed a week delay but was not ready to pay for the new development.
+Then I spoke to my manager which was sales VP at the time and got the approval and we agreed that we need to raise the CR for sure and wave off the cost.
+This was a win-win for both the team.

 ## Question 8 (co)

 - **Tell the story of the last time you had to apologize to someone.**

 **Answer**